noahehall/nodeproto/README.md

   1. sync with root `$ pnpm proto repo:jsync`
   2. copy static files `$ pnpm proto repo:cp:configproto`
   3. build output files to dist `$ pnpm proto build`
+     - for swc errors, cd into package and run `RUST_BACKTRACE=full pnpm build`
      - if there havent been any changes to `root/package.json` or static files in `configproto`
      - you likely only need this last step